needle-mirror/com.unity.2d.animation/Documentation~/CharacterParts.md

 # Changing Parts of a Character

+**Note:** The following workflow may be obsolete with Animation v6.0 onwards, please refer to the [Character Sample documentation](Examples.html#character) for the most up-to-date workflow.

 You can use __Sprite Swap__ to quickly change only one Sprite on the character Prefab without affecting the other Sprites.
 This means you can alter part of a character’s appearance (for example, change a scarf to a different color) while the rest of the character remains the same.

 In the following example, we have two Sprites that are variations of the character’s scarf - one green and one blue.
 This workflow demonstrates how to switch from one to the other in the same Prefab.